Jessie Diggins: Social activism

 Diggins is an ambassador for the non-profit organization Fast and Female, which inspires girls ages 8–18 to be active and empowered in sports.
 Diggins is also an ambassador for the non-profit organization Protect Our Winters (POW), whose aim is to effect systemic solutions to climate change through the outdoor sports community.
 Diggins traveled with POW to Capitol Hill in April 2018 to raise concerns over climate change.

+Eating disorder awareness

 In 2019, Diggins became a spokesperson for the Emily Program, an organization in the United States that provides treatment for eating disorders.
 In several interviews and essays, she revealed her experience of seeking treatment for bulimia at the organization in 2010, with the aim of using her story to help improve self-acceptance and reduce stigma and secrecy around eating disorders for others.
 In 2020, Diggins wrote an autobiography, Brave Enough, about her athletic accomplishments and personal struggles with bulimia as a teenager.
 After 12 years in recovery, Diggins said in media interviews that she had a relapse in 2023 ahead of the cross-country ski season.

+Impact on skiing

+Diggins is credited with elevating the stature of cross-country skiing in the United States.
+After winning an Olympic gold medal, she used her clout to successfully lobby for the United States to host a World Cup cross-country skiing event, culminating in the 2024 Stifel Loppet Cup held in Minneapolis, the first of such events in decades.
+Diggins' popularity was a factor in the cross-country skiing World Cup racing circuit to return again to the United States in 2026 for the Stifle Lake Placid Finals at Mount Van Hoevenberg in New York.

+She is considered the greatest American cross-country skier of all time and one of the greatest American endurance athletes.
+Diggins became most known for pushing the limits of physical endurance in cross-country skiing, which she characterized as having her body enter a "pain cave".
+Numerous video clips of her collapsing in exhausion at the end of races have circulated on the Internet.
+In 2026, Peacock released Threshold, a documentary about Diggins' athletic abilities and mental health resiliency.